Ways to boost your employees' professional development

 If you provide several training courses, don't forget to celebrate when employees complete the programs.
 Doing so helps boost their confidence and self-esteem.
 In addition, to honour team members that achieve development milestones, go a step further by holding an award program every quarter or every two years.

-11. Implement a Peer Mentoring Scheme
+11. Implement a peer mentoring scheme

 A peer mentoring program may do a lot for your workgroup, from giving newbies access to an effective employee training resource to boosting employee loyalty and building a sense of unity.